 If an error is made on a score card one of the shooting group must approach a Marshal to get the amendment both verified and countersigned.
 This will be recorded on the rear of the scorecard.
-Upon completion of shooting the course a Competitors shooting partner must sign their scorecard.
+Upon completion of shooting the course a Competitor's shooting partner must sign their scorecard.
 This is to verify that they agree with both final cumulative score and that the Competitor has complied with all UKAHFT rules throughout.
-It is advised that the Competitor ensures that their score is correct, and no unverified irregularities are present on the scorecard before it is handed in.
+It is advised that the Competitor ensures that their score is correct, and no unverified irregularities are present on the scorecard before they leave the course.
+Any irregularities with scorecards are to be corrected and counter signed by an on-duty Marshal.